-2. Audits of the Commonwealth Automobile Reinsurers

-a.
-Internal Audits
+- 2. Audits of the Commonwealth Automobile Reinsurers - a.
+Internal Audits b.
+Independent Audits

 Internal quality control reviews may be conducted by CAR's Compliance Audit Department.
 These audits may include reviews of operational, financial, and information technology transactions, procedures and controls.
 CAR's Compliance Audit Department may also oversee or assist external auditors or consultants retained by CAR for CAR-specific projects.